devnxh/VoiceVista/README.md

 5. gTTS converts the translated text to speech
 6. FFmpeg merges the new audio with the original video

+### Document Processing
+1. For PDF files: PyPDF2 extracts text from all pages
+2. For Word documents: python-docx extracts text from all paragraphs
+3. For images: Tesseract OCR engine extracts text from the image
+4. The extracted text is cleaned and processed
+5. Google Translate translates the text to the target language
+6. Both original and translated texts are saved and presented to the user

 ## Troubleshooting

+### Video Processing Issues
 - If you encounter errors related to missing directories, make sure the application has permission to create folders
 - For Whisper-related errors, check that your CUDA/GPU setup is correctly configured if using GPU acceleration
 - Long videos may require more memory for Whisper transcription